SUBMISSIONS

 Please approach us about full length work only.
 We cannot consider and do not represent short stories or novellas.

-At the moment, our agents are not looking for: Children’s, Erotica or Comedy.
+At the moment, our agents are not looking for: Children’s or Erotica.
 Please do not send us submissions in these genres at the current time, as these submissions will not be considered.

 We receive a large number of submissions every week, which means that we are unable to represent the vast majority of the work we read.
 Each agent can only represent so many clients and give them the attention they deserve.